CLID: Controlled-Length Image Descriptions with Limited Data: Ablation study

+{\bf Graph coverage.} The amount of information extracted from a scene graph is determined by $T_{sal}$ (\%).
+A low value of $T_{sal}$ results in overall short generated description datasets.
+Table~\ref{table:t_sal} illustrates the impact of this parameter on the model's control ability.
+While the control ability is comparable for levels 1-4, which are prevalent in all of these self-generated datasets, the advantage of using larger $T_{sal}$ values becomes pronounced in longer levels.

-{\bf Parameters.} Our approach has three parameters: (1) $c$ that determines $T_i$, i.e. the filtration rate between consecutive iterations; (2) $\eta$ that determines the duration (number of steps) of training the model at every iteration; and (3) $s$ from Eq.~\ref{eq:step}, which determines the smoothness of the step function that sets the sampling weight of a data point.
+{\bf Data selection parameters.} Our approach has three parameters: (1) $c$ that determines $T_i$, i.e. the filtration rate between consecutive iterations; (2) $\eta$ that sets the duration (number of steps) of training the model at every iteration; and (3) $s$ from Eq.~\ref{eq:step}, that determines the smoothness of the step function that sets the sampling weight of a data point.

 The smaller {\em $c$} is, the more gradual filtration is.
 We observed a similar performance gain when dropping $1$-$5\%$ of the data.
 Thus, we set $c=2\%$.